lookerb10/alloy-capi-demo/README.md

 **[📱 Try it Live](https://your-username.github.io/alloy-capi-demo/)** ← Click to use immediately!

-Or download `index - Copy.html` and open directly in your browser.
+Or download `index.html` (single-file version) and open directly in your browser.
 No server needed!

 ### Option 2: Modular Version (For Development)